-Have you ever wondered what it looks like to ship international freight?
-The journey of a shipment from Point A to Point B isn’t so simple.
-In fact, it looks more like Point A to Point K and can get pretty complicated.
+Have you ever wondered what it looks like to ship international freight overseas?
+The journey of a shipment from Port A to Port B isn’t so simple.
+In fact, having visibility on your ocean shipments can get pretty complicated.

 Transporting from original facility